 Businesses large and small are too busy protecting their interests to worry about regional planning or urban design, but they do file their tax returns.
 Sharing rapidly developing megacity data is not crazy from a large business point of view.
-After all, the small business and the mega-corporate entity is driven on the basis of a daily consumer voting process.
-The information on consumption is vast and until recently, largely unused by states for regional economic analysis and planning.
-Once consumption is linked up to the vital statistics and social characteristics of “a region” brought to you by the Bureau of the Census, Department of Commerce, the sheer power of it all belongs without doubt in a public realm because it is a design problem.
+After all, the small business and the mega-corporate entity is driven based on a daily consumer voting process.
+The information on consumption is vast and, until recently, largely unused by states for regional economic analysis and planning.
+Once consumption is linked up to the vital statistics, and social characteristics of “a region” brought to you by the Bureau of the Census, Department of Commerce, the sheer power of it all belongs without a doubt in a public realm because it is a design problem.

 Get a Handle

 To get a handle on this, see Good Guide.
 It went offline beginning June 1, 2020.
 The explanation for this is a new eagerness to explore additional ways to bring its technology to the market.
-When it first opened, ideas like “industrial ecology” for access to data streams that get beyond the “green branding” phenomena to the cold, hard facts that define who you are and where we are going with products includes a frightening mixture of chemicals to entice.
-Being defined by what you buy every day, not who you vote for every few years.
-You may wake smelling the coffee, others know what the weight of it down to the ounce and rate of consumption per day.
-The guide was a counterweight for checking a brand product for its “earth” friendliness and act accordingly.
-The idea is simple — these digital tools allow the consumer to be in charge, to shorten the caveat emptor cycle, even alter the culture of a large company’s culture.
+When it first opened, ideas like “industrial ecology” for access to data streams that get beyond the “green branding” phenomena to the cold, hard facts gave readers chills.
+That we define who we are and where we are going with products includes a frightening mixture of chemicals to entice.
+Being defined by what you buy every day, even who you vote for every few years, you might wake-up one day smelling the coffee or the kool-aid.
+Others know the weight of it all, down to the ounce and rate of consumption per day.
+The guide was a counterweight for checking a brand product for its “earth” friendliness and a choice to act accordingly.
+The idea is simple — these digital tools allow the consumer to be in charge, shorten the caveat emptor cycle, and even alter a large company’s culture.
 On the other hand, its loss and failure to return may also signal a curiously selective catastrophe to prevent adding power to the consumer.

 Resources such as these are described with terms such as “open database connectivity.”
 It is examined as a powerful new tool for decision making in another post (here).
-It is the jargon of data systems that offer things like highly detailed product ratings that align consumption choices with values (even an iPhone app).
+It is the jargon of data systems that offer highly detailed product ratings that align consumption choices with values (even an iPhone app).
 Individual consumption data tools that account for environmental impact comparisons among consumption choices put consumers into the action of added purpose.
-In the ecology of commerce that Paul Hawkens talked about in 1993, the cycles are getting shorter between consuming for its on sake to doing so with motivation.
+In the ecology of commerce that Paul Hawkens talked about in 1993, the cycles are getting shorter between consuming for its own sake and motivation.
 Something is working.

-The three central promises of progressive plannners that still need to be pursued with some urgency.
+The three central promises of progressive planners still need to be pursued with some urgency.
 The promise of sustainability has already become a hope for resilience.
-The promise of compacity has become the horror of displacement and the promise to eliminate disadvantage remains so poorly understood, the goals for a city of purpose seem impossible to write.
+The promise of compact urbanism includes the horror of displacement.
+The promise to eliminate disadvantage remains so poorly understood that the goals for a city of purpose seem impossible to write.

 The Club of Rome

-The Club of Rome and the Smithsonian Institution’s Consortium for Understanding and Sustaining a Biodiverse Planet hosted a one-day symposium on March 1, 2012, celebrating the 40th anniversary of Limits to Growth.
+The Club of Rome and the Smithsonian Institution’s Consortium for Understanding and Sustaining a Biodiverse Planet hosted a one-day symposium on March 1, 2012, celebrating Limits’ 40th-anniversary Growth.